narang99/narang99.github.io/_posts/2024-11-01-model-server-1.md

   - **Essentially, we have more than doubled the throughput of our inference function `single_inference`, but the latency of a single tensor has degraded a lot**
 - **This tells us that Batch inferencing has an inherent tradeoff between throughput and latency**, you need to find the soft spot (which batch size do you want?)
   - Always have this table with you, and **make sure you run this experiment on different GPUs (the difference can be massive on newer GPUs, its always best to run it on the GPU you will use on production)**
+  - Your batch size would eventually depend on your environment and request load

-If you are lucky, batching can 2x your throughput
+If you are lucky, batching can 2x your throughput (as it has in this case)
 As a rule, I always do this exercise, playing around with the model I need to deploy, before even thinking of optimising it

 Now, how do you batch your inputs?
 The solution we chose lies in [Model Servers like TorchServe](https://www.google.com/search?client=safari&rls=en&q=torchserve&ie=UTF-8&oe=UTF-8), I'll write about them in the next article